-With eight options for WBRP in mind, the Roads and Maritime Services (RMS) commissioned a baseline (desktop) assessment in 2009 of the options from an Aboriginal archaeological and cultural heritage perspective (Austral Archaeology Pty Ltd 2011).
+With eight options for WBRP in mind, the Roads and Maritime Services (RMS) commissioned a desktop Aboriginal archaeological and cultural heritage assessment for the project in 2009 (Austral Archaeology Pty Ltd 2011).
 This study included limited Aboriginal community consultation but highlighted likely areas of potential archaeological sensitivity based on the findings from Windsor Museum and Pitt Town.
 Although the investigations did not date the artefact bearing deposits themselves or the origins of the sand body deposits, they established high artefact densities occurred within parts of the WBRP and the potential for deep and very old archaeology to be contained in sand body deposits (AAJV 2016:8).